dcrapis/oceandao-wiki/Grant-Proposal-Template.md

   - [ ] Build / improve core Ocean software
   - [ ] Improvements to OceanDAO
 - Funding Amount: Enter the amount of OCEAN your team is requesting (limit 18.000 OCEAN)
+- Current Remaining Grant Treasury Balance (if previous recipient)
+- Have you previously received an OceanDAO Grant?

 ### Project Overview